monofonik/mykileaks/README.md

 Results are output in JSON format. [jq](http://stedolan.github.io/jq/) can be used to filter and/or format the output.

-## Class library usage
+### Library usage

-### Add MykiLeaks as a dependency to your application's composer.json:
+Add `monofonik/mykileaks` as a dependency to your application's composer.json:

 ```json
 {